cgwire/dccutils/README.rst

 DCC Utils
 ---------

-This library offers a series of class to abstract the most common features in Digital Content Creation tools.
+This library offers a series of classes to abstract the most common features available in Digital Content Creation tools.

 It currently supports Blender, Maya and Houdini.